chevybowtie/NESDR-Smart-v5-APRS-iGate/docs/wspr.md

 When you invoke `neo-rx wspr --upload`, the command enforces the same gate: it aborts with an actionable error until `[wspr].uploader_enabled = true`, guaranteeing that uploads remain opt-in.

-These fields complement the existing `wspr_bands_hz`, `wspr_capture_duration_s`, and MQTT options, and will be consumed by the uploader once the HTTP integration is implemented.
+These fields complement the existing `wspr_bands_hz`, `wspr_capture_duration_s`, and MQTT options.
+The uploader and queueing are implemented; however, HTTP submission requires credential/configuration and should be hardened for production use.

 ### WSPRnet Uploader